Email Connected Service

 The Client Secret has now been generated and should be copied from the Value field ( not Secret ID) for later use.

-Note: This value will only be displayed once and will be hidden next time page is loaded.
-In the case value was not copied, the client secret can be deleted and new one should be created.
+Note: This value will only be displayed once and will be hidden next time the page is loaded.
+In the case the value was not copied, the client secret can be deleted, and a new one should be created.

 Azure_6.jpg